descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 ### A common example

-After applying this proposal and ensuring `std::string_view` and other reference types have `constexpr` constructor that can take `const` parameters.
+After applying this proposal and ensuring `std::string_view` and other reference types have a `constexpr` constructor that can take `const` parameters.
 Does the following example still dangle?

 ```cpp
 std::string_view sv = "hello world"s;// immediate dangling reference